-Zimbabwe was the first country Safari Drive operated in and our first base was set up in Victoria Falls in 1993.
+Zimbabwe was the first country Safari Drive operated in - our first base was set up there, in Victoria Falls, in 1993.
 The country was by far our favourite to run safaris in until around 2008 when the political situation became impossible for us to do so.
-We are delighted to now feel secure enough to send our valued clients back to this stunning country and experience what Zimbabwe safaris have to offer.
+We are now delighted that we can send our valued clients back to this stunning country in confidence, and experience what Zimbabwe safaris have to offer.

 The National Parks here are out of this world, full of game and unspoilt by man.
 But what we love more is the people here, they are generally so warm and friendly people are so proud to be Zimbabwean.
-There are some really beautiful lodges and camps dotted around the country and the legendary safari guides will delight in showing you their county and the prolific game.
+Of course there are some really beautiful lodges and campsites dotted around the country, and the legendary safari guides are back and will be delighted to show you their country and the prolific game.

 Heavy rains throughout.

 Rain and good weather.
 Good time for birding.

 The end of the wet season :)

 a very fresh, green month; some rain but also clear weather.

 For the scenery lovers, arguably the best time to travel as the land is beautiful and green.

 The dry season is in full swing with near to no rainfall and low temperatures at night.